 When running a meeting with a tech department, you must keep in mind how core personalities are pivotal when it comes to checking the above-mentioned checkpoints.
-It’s very common, in fact, to witness panic from board directors when they approach a tech meeting: they often don’t prepare questions to core personalities within the project they’re auditing.
-There’s no right or wrong when answering the question “how to run a meeting?” with these personalities, but starting off by knowing that person x and person y were responsible for those very specific tasks you’re running the meeting for, is a good starting point.
+It’s very common to witness panic from board directors when they approach a tech meeting: they often don’t prepare questions for core personalities within the project they’re auditing.
+There’s no right or wrong when answering the question “how to run a meeting?” with these personalities, but starting by knowing that person x and person y were responsible for those very specific tasks you’re running the meeting for, is a good starting point.

 Don’t Exaggerate With Spreadsheets If You Want To Run Efficient Meetings

-If you’re thinking about how to run a meeting with a big development team, the first approach you would consider could definitely be the usage of heavy data.
-Exaggerating with spreadsheets, numerical values and, overall, everything that’s not visually appetible could lead to lacking in attention and, therefore, delivery.
+If you’re thinking about how to run a meeting with a big development team, the first approach you would consider could be the usage of heavy data.
+Exaggerating with spreadsheets, numerical values, and, overall, everything that’s not visually appetible could lead to a lack of attention and, therefore, delivery.
 With this in mind, it’s mandatory to limit graphs to the minimum, as well as spreadsheets.

-It’s good practice, instead, to start off by mentioning the positives which the dev team was able to accomplish within the time given, to then list what needs to be done in a small presentation.
-Tech leads and solution architects will have their individual meeting in regards to the technicalities of the case, therefore, there’s no reason why you should dig this data through with them.
+It’s good practice, instead, to start by mentioning the positives that the dev team was able to accomplish within the time given, to then list what needs to be done in a small presentation.
+Tech leads and solution architects will have their meeting regarding the technicalities of the case, therefore, there’s no reason why you should dig this data through with them.

 On top of this, spreadsheets are always very unpleasant to see and they shouldn’t ever be used as the core of any meeting.
 Remember, data is fine, but so are images and slides: please them with graphics, don’t scare them with numbers!